fdschneider/bexis_traits/whitepaper_draft.md

 <!-- additional information -->

 In addition to the minimal definition above, trait-datasets may come with a variety of additional information.
 The long-table format is ideal for storing this metadata-information on the measurement level.
-Additional information on the occurence (i.e. the specimen where the trait was measured), the measurement method or accuracy, could be referenced in other sheets of a databse and linked via IDs.
+Additional information on the occurence (i.e. the specimen where the trait was measured), the measurement method or accuracy, could be referenced in other sheets of a database and linked via IDs.
 The matrix or table format would have to keep this information referenced in metadata or linked datasets.

 (We conceptualize trait-datasets to  not include information about a species' interaction partners/associations of an organism, since they are -- to our understanding -- not within the scope of functional traits.
 However, such network data may be of interest to be combined with trait data. )

+#Cat: here I guess that a figure showing few rows of a species x trait matrix and a long-format one with links to other information (metadata,..) woud help quite a lot.
+By experience some users are not be familiar with the interest of using the long-table format.

 ### additional detail on measurement or fact